GEM-benchmark/NL-Augmenter/docs/doc.md

 **Specificity:** While this is not a necessary criterion, it is highly encouraged to have a specific transformation.
 E.g., a perturbation which changes gendered pronouns could give insights about gender bias in models.

-**Novelty:** Note that when you submit a transformation, you present it as your own work.
-So, if the crux of the logic depends on someone else’s implementation, it would be considered on a case-by-case basis.
-It is okay to base your implementation on someone else’s code, however novel contributions are in the best interest of NL-Augmenter.
-So, to keep in the lines with NL-Augmenter’s goal of creativity, co-authorship would require either one novel implementation or a reasonable number of non-novel implementations.
-If you are short on ideas, the organizers are happy to provide guidance.
+**Novelty:** Your transformation must improve the coverage of NL-Augmenter in a meaningful way.
+The idea behind your transformation need not be novel, but its contribution to the library must be different from the contributions of earlier submissions.
+If you are unsure if your idea would constitute a new contribution, please email the organizers at nl-augmenter@googlegroups.com and we are happy to help.

 **Adding New Libraries:** We welcome addition of libraries which are light and can be installed via `pip`.
 Every library should specify the version number associated and be added in the folder's own [requirements.txt](../transformations/punctuation).
 However, we discourage the use of heavy libraries for a few lines of code which could be manually written instead.